standard-for-public-code/standard-for-public-code/standards/bundle-policy-and-code.md

 ## How to test

-* Policy should be provided in machine readable and unambiguous formats
+* Policy is provided in machine readable and unambiguous formats
-* Continuous integration tests should validate the source code and the policy are executed coherently
+* Continuous integration tests validate that the source code and policy are executed coherently

 ## Policy makers: what you need to do